 The neocortex looks different in different animals.
-Humans, primates, and other larger animals have grooves (sulci) and ridges (gyri), and the brain is similar to what you may have seen before.
+Humans, primates, and other larger animals have grooves (sulci) and ridges (gyri), and the brain is similar to what you may have seen.
 The grooves, ridges, and folds allow a much larger neocortex to fit inside a smaller space.

-Small mammals such as rodents do not have deep grooves and ridges, and the neocortex is much smoother.
+Small mammals like rodents do not have deep grooves and ridges, and the neocortex is much smoother.
 This shows that their brains are much smaller in comparison.

 Cats have a neocortex, but there are fewer folds and a smaller neocortex relative to their brain size.
 However, a cat’s brain is 90 percent similar to humans.

-A cat’s brain measures about two inches and weigh between 0.9 to 1.1 ounces.
+A cat’s brain measures about two inches and weighs between 0.9 to 1.1 ounces.

 However, cats are intelligent, as anyone who has had a cat will know.
-Cats are one of the smartest mammals, although most studies on the intelligence of pets are done about dogs.
+Cats are one of the most intelligent mammals, although most studies on the intelligence of pets are done about dogs.

 Cats have 300 million nerve cells compared to 160 million in dogs and a staggering 26 billion nerve cells in humans.

 Cats use their intelligence in different ways.
-They learn from what they have done before and the outcomes of this and also learn by observation.
-Cats will remember positive experiences and bad ones, such as a trip to the vets.
+They learn from what they have done before and from observation.
+Cats will remember positive and bad experiences, such as a trip to the vet.